Mining Legal Arguments to Study Judicial Formalism: Related work

 From the normative perspective, formalism is heavily criticized in the CEE region.
 Scholars argue that it impedes rule of law \citep{matczak_2018} and the enforcement of EU law \citep{matczak_constitutions_2010-2,kuhn_worlds_2004}.
 According to \citet{kuhn_judiciary_2011-2}, the formalism shows that the transition to liberal democracy was weak or incomplete, given the alleged communist-era roots of formalism.
 These criticisms are echoed in practice.
-The Czech Constitutional Court has repeatedly criticized the rest of the judiciary for excessive formalism and struck excessive formalism down as a violation of fundamental rights \citep{constitutionalcourt2012}.
-Alleged formalism has also been raised in judicial appointments to constitutional courts as a reason to nominate more liberal judges \citep{CzechSenate2002}.
+The Czech Constitutional Court has repeatedly criticized the rest of the judiciary for excessive formalism and struck excessive formalism down as a violation of fundamental rights \citep{constitutionalcourt2010}.\footnote{The court held: “The Constitutional Court has repeatedly demonstrated in its consistent case law that it does not tolerate, on the part of public authorities, and in particular the ordinary courts, a formalistic approach that employs sophisticated reasoning to enforce an evident injustice. (...)
+Excessive formalism in the interpretation of legal norms leading to an extremely unjust conclusion constitutes a violation of fundamental rights."} Alleged formalism has also been raised in judicial appointments to constitutional courts as a reason to nominate more liberal judges \citep{CzechSenate2002}.
 Beyond the scholarship and courts, politicians have critiqued formalism too: the Slovak President recently blamed judicial formalism for public frustration in post-communist Slovakia and Czechia \citep{CT24_2024_Caputova}.
 Formalism has become central to debates about the region's communist past and democratic future.
 Key actors view formalism as a toxic post-communist legacy undermining judicial credibility and the rule of law in the new democratic state.